 What's a CD ladder?
 Is it worth it?

 CDs are a win-win-win for customers, banks and borrowers.
 When customers put their money in a CD, they are guaranteeing a set amount of time the bank can access these funds.
 This is great for banks who now have funds to give to borrowers who want or need loans.
-Because CDs promise money to banks for a set amount of time, they often have higher interest rates than savings accounts as incentives for customers.
-This time limit is a key component of a CD.
-You usually can’t withdraw your money for the length of the CD without paying a penalty (typically a percentage of the interest you’ve earned).1 For some, this is no big deal.
+Because CDs promise money to banks for a set amount of time, they often have higher interest rates than savings accounts.2 This time limit is a key component of a CD.
+You usually can’t withdraw your money for the length of the CD without paying a penalty (typically a percentage of the interest you’ve earned).2 For some, this is no big deal.
 For others who want more flexibility, this time commitment can be a drawback.

 Perfect.
 Now what does a CD ladder mean for my money?